 Revenues.
 Total revenues increased to \$5,290,000 for the year ended December 31, 1997 from \$1,261,000 for the year ended December 31, 1996 and \$62,000 for the year ended December 31, 1995.
 The increase in revenues both in 1997 and 1996 were due primarily to the significant increase in transaction fees resulting from the increase in transaction volume attributable to additional network connections to credit and debit card issuers and an increase in the number of ATMs operated by the Company during these periods.
 The Company had 53 ATMs, 166 ATMs and 693 ATMs installed at the end of 1995, 1996, and 1997, respectively.
 Transaction fee revenue represented approximately 87% of total revenues for the year ended December 31, 1997 and 95% of total revenues for the year ended December 31, 1996.
-Revenues in the year ended December 31, 1995 consisted entirely of transaction fees
+Revenues in the year ended December 31, 1995 consisted entirely of transaction fees.

 Transaction fees charged by the Company vary for the three types of transactions that are currently processed on the Company's ATMs: cash withdrawals, balance inquiries and transactions not completed because authorization is not given by the relevant Card Issuer.
-Approximately 98% of transaction fees in 1997, as compared to 92% in 1996, were attributable to cash withdrawals.
+Approximately 97% of transaction fees in 1997, as compared to 96% in 1996, were attributable to cash withdrawals.
 The remaining transactions were attributable to balance inquiries and transactions not completed because authorization is not given by the relevant Card Issuer.
+Transactions were attributable to balance inquiries and transactions not completed because authorization is not given by the relevant Card Issuer.
 Transaction fees for cash withdrawals vary from market to market but generally range from \$0.60 to \$1.75 per transaction while transaction fees for the other two types of transactions are generally substantially less.